Alliance University (New York City): History

 The seminary was established in 1960 as the Jaffray School of Missions, a graduate program of the college.
 The Jaffray School of Missions emphasized the interdisciplinary encounter between theology and the social sciences.
 In 1974, the Jaffray program was redesigned to include the preparation of students for ministry in North America and abroad.
 The name of the seminary was subsequently changed to the Alliance School of Theology and Missions.
 In September 1979, the Alliance School of Theology and Missions became Alliance Theological Seminary, which is recognized by the Christian and Missionary Alliance as the denomination's official seminary in the United States.

 The school changed its name to Nyack College in 1972 and began offering professional degree programs like education and business in the early 1970s.

-In 1997 the school returned to Manhattan with a branch campus.
-Steady growth in enrollment at the leased space in Lower Manhattan at 361 Broadway prompted a search in 2008 for a new permanent home for the New York City campus, an initiative that became known as The Miracle in Manhattan.
-In 2012, Nyack College and Alliance Theological Seminary signed a 20-year lease with a two-year option to purchase the 166,385 sqft on eight floors of the structure at 2 Washington Street in historic Battery Park.
+In 1997, the college returned to Manhattan with a branch campus.
+Steady growth in enrollment prompted a search in 2008 for a new permanent home for the New York City campus, an initiative that became known as The Miracle in Manhattan.
+In 2012, Nyack College and Alliance Theological Seminary signed a 20-year lease with a two-year option to purchase the 166,385 sqft on eight floors of the structure at 2 Washington Street in Battery Park.
 Classes began in the new facility in fall 2013.

 On November 7, 2018, the college announced plans to close its Nyack campus and consolidate its New York operations in its Manhattan-based campus by fall 2019.
-The Nyack campus was scheduled to close at the end of the 2018–2019 academic year, however delays in housing have pushed that out to September 2020.
+The Nyack campus was scheduled to close at the end of the 2018–2019 academic year; however, the closure was delayed to September 2020.
+After the sale of the Nyack campus, the college was renamed Alliance University in September 2022.

-The college consolidated its Nyack location with the Manhattan campus in September 2020.
-As part of its restructuring, the college was renamed to Alliance University, removing the Nyack name after the sale of the former Nyack campus.

-Administration and organization

-The college is led by an executive team with the top three officers — President, Provost, and Executive Vice President — who collectively have 84 years of service with the institution.

-The Chronicle of Higher Education has named Nyack College a “Great College to Work For” for five consecutive years.
-The college has also received high marks in the areas of work/life balance, respect and appreciation, compensation and benefits, and diversity.
-In addition, U.S. News & World Report designated the college "Best Ethnic Diversity for North Regional Universities."

-In 2021, Rajan S. Matthews was named President of Nyack College.
+The Nyack property was sold to and is operated by Yeshiva Viztnitz Dkhal Torath Chaim.

+In June 2023, Middle States Commission on Higher Education announced that it would revoke the University's main accreditation in December 2023 due to the university's significant and ongoing financial challenges.
+On June 30, 2023, the university announced that it would cease operations as of August 31, 2023.
+At the time of the closure, the denomination said it was exploring ways to continue the seminary program.

 Academics

-Alliance University offers undergraduate, graduate, and seminary programs and is divided into seven individual schools: